 How to Recover Data From a Hard Drive Not Showing Up on Mac

-- Download and install Disk Drill onto your Mac.
+1. With your hard drive disconnected, download and install Disk Drill on your Mac.

 How to Fix an External Drive That’s Not Showing Up on Mac

-Method 1: Quick Troubleshooting Tips
+Method 1: Try Our Quick Troubleshooting Tips

 These methods are quick and easy ones that only take a couple of minutes to attempt and then you can move on to ones that are more in-depth if these don’t solve the issue.